 Now as much as I don’t like to admit it I have slowed down as I’ve gotten older.
 While I was never the fastest hiker on the trail, I moved pretty quickly but these days younger hikers will typically outpace me, at least over the shorter distances.
 As I’ve aged my strength now lies in my stamina and mental toughness that allows me to power through most things any trail can throw at me.
 I have built up the ability to do big days, day in day out, and can maintain my pace and even speed up when going up hills.
 Going down hills is a different matter because my knees start telling me in no uncertain terms how unhappy they are on steep downhill sections.

 In 2018 when I hiked the Bibbulmun Track, I came across a number of hikers in their 70’s hiking the track (mainly males) and while they may have been moving a bit slower than the younger crowd on the trail, they were still out there enjoying themselves.
-So you can if that’s what you want.
+So can you if that’s what you want.

 I’m mindful of the motto of the Ulysses Motorcycle Club which is ‘Grow Old Disgracefully’.
 In other words make the most of life and don’t let anyone tell you that you are too old to get out there and hike.